Beef short-ribs, slow cooked and braised in brown ale. A hearty winter stew.

 - 2 pounds Yukon Gold or russet potatoes

 - 1 pound turnips (optional)

-1 Cook the bacon and render the bacon fat: Place bacon strips in a large (5 to 6 quart), thick-bottomed Dutch oven.
+1 Cook the bacon: Place bacon strips in a large (5 to 6 quart), thick-bottomed Dutch oven.
 Set the heat to medium and cook the bacon until much of the fat has been rendered.
 Remove bacon to a paper-towel lined plate.

 Pour off all but 1 Tbsp of the bacon fat from pot.
 (Do not pour down the drain or you will clog your drain when the fat hardens as it cools.)

-2 Dredge short ribs in flour spice mixture: Preheat oven to 300°F. While the bacon is cooking, in a large bowl, whisk together the flour, hot paprika, smoked paprika, 1 teaspoon of salt and 1 teaspoon of black pepper.
+2 Dredge the short ribs: Preheat oven to 300°F. While the bacon is cooking, in a large bowl, whisk together the flour, hot paprika, smoked paprika, 1 teaspoon of salt and 1 teaspoon of black pepper.
 Dredge the short ribs in the flour mixture.

 3 Brown the short ribs in the bacon fat: Add the short ribs to the pot with the bacon fat, taking care to not crowd the pot (work in batches if necessary).
 Brown on all sides, about 3 to 5 minutes per side.

 If you want to get good browning, do not stir the short ribs unless to turn.